 Note: If you do not own a version of QuickBooks, retrieving company information from QuickBooks is still possible with the use of the CS QuickBooks Data Utility.
-For more information on the CS Quick books Data Utility, refer to CS QuickBooks Data Utility (for use with Accounting CS or Creating Solutions Accounting).
+For more information on the CS Quick books Data Utility, refer to Using the CS QuickBooks Data Utility.
 If the company data has been created with a file by the CS QuickBooks Data Utility, skip this step and proceed to Step 2.

 - Open the client in CSA that corresponds to the client's QuickBooks Pro company.